-There's no getting around it; the Samurai Blue spine has been very much shaped by the Bundesliga.
+There's no getting around it; the Samurai Blue spine that took part at the 2022 FIFA World Cup was been very much shaped by the Bundesliga.

-Not even Japan's top-tier is better represented than its Germany counterpart, with seven Bundesliga players - and another from Bundesliga 2 - outstripping the J-League's six.
+Not even Japan's top-tier was better represented than its Germany counterpart, with seven Bundesliga players - and another from Bundesliga 2 - outstripping the J-League's six.

-That includes captain Maya Yoshida (Schalke), as well as stalwarts Wataru Endo (VfB Stuttgart) and Daichi Kamada (Eintracht Frankfurt), who all started the 2-1 come-from-behind win against Hansi Flick's side in their Group E opener.
+That included captain Maya Yoshida, then of Schalke, as well as former Stuttgart stalwart Wataru Endo and UEFA Europa League winner with Eintracht Frankfurt, Daichi Kamada, who all started the 2-1 come-from-behind win against Hansi Flick's side in their Group E opener in Qatar.

-Freiburg's Ritsu Doan and Takuma Asano of Bochum came off the bench to score the second-half goals, with an assist from Ko Itakura of Borussia Monchengladbach for the latter's winner.
-Ao Tanaka (Fortuna Dusseldorf) was called up from the division below and started in midfield alongside Endo, whose Stuttgart clubmate Hiroki Ito was an unused sub.
+Freiburg's Ritsu Doan and Takuma Asano of Bochum - who are still ighting up the Bundesliga - came off the bench to score the second-half goals, with an assist from Ko Itakura of Borussia Monchengladbach for the latter's winner.
+Ao Tanaka (Fortuna Dusseldorf) was called up from the division below and started in midfield alongside Endo, whose former clubmate, the Stutgart defender Hiroki Ito, was an unused sub.

-Japan repeated the the trick against Spain in a gripping group-stage finale on 1 December.
+During the finals, Japan repeated their winning trick against Spain in a gripping group-stage finale on 1 December.
 After going behind to Alvaro Morata's opener, second-half goals from Doan and Tanaka turned the tables on La Roja to go through to the last 16 as section winners.

-And it is by no means a surprise given the long-standing link between the Bundesliga and Japanese football, even if numbers have increased at a rapid rate in recent years.
+And it was by no means a surprise given the long-standing link between the Bundesliga and Japanese football, even if numbers have increased at a rapid rate in recent years.

 Yasuhiko Okudera was the first to make the journey from Japan to Germany in 1977 when he signed for Cologne, and he was followed by Kazuo Ozaki in 1983.